maku2903/PySonataWebAPI/README.md

 ## Why?

-Proof of concept, trying to utilise my current knowledge.
+Proof of concept, lack of such client and attempt to utilise my current knowledge and experience of working with `Symfonia WebAPI` server.
+Incoming python integration to MS Excel is also an answer.

 ## Installation